SEACROFT MARSH

-The west dunes formed about 100 years ago and are ‘mature’ with sycamore, ash, poplar, elm towards the north and hawthorn and elder towards the south: Clematis vitalba is now covering large areas.
-The top of the dune ridge meets resident’s gardens, which contain some of the more mature trees and garden rubbish, dumped over many years, has produced large areas of plants such as Russian Vine.
+The west dunes formed about 120 years ago and are ‘mature’ with sycamore, ash, poplar, elm towards the north and hawthorn and elder towards the south: Clematis vitalba is now covering large areas.
+The top of the dune ridge meets resident’s gardens, which contain some of the more mature trees and garden rubbish, dumped over many years, has produced large areas of non native plants such as russian vine and snowberry.
 The eastern edge is predominantly sea buckthorn.
 There is a wide variety of other plants shrubs and grasses the most eye catching being pyramidal orchid, great mullein, rosebay willowherb and evening primrose.

 A good variety of birds nest in these wooded areas and the cover is used by migrating birds, particularly when the easterly winds are strong.